rabbitmq/rabbitmq-clusterer/README.md

       for this to work.
-If you have an existing cluster of nodes *A* and *B* and you want to add in node *C* you can set the `gospel` to be `{node, `*A*`}`, add *C* to the `nodes` tuple, bump the version and apply the config to *C* and provided one of *A* or *B* is up and running, *C* will successfully cluster.
+If you have an existing cluster of nodes *A* and *B* and you want to add in node *C* you can set the `gospel` to be `{node, `*A*`}`, add *C* to the `nodes` tuple, bump the version and apply the config to *C* and provided *at least one* of *A* or *B* is up and running, *C* will successfully cluster.
 I.e. if only *B* is up, *B* still knows that it is clustered with *A*, it just happens to be the case that *A* is currently unavailable.
 Thus *C* can cluster with *B* and both will happily work, awaiting the return of *A*.

-      In this exact case, the subsequent behaviour when *A* returns is important.
+      In this particular case, the subsequent behaviour when *A* returns is important.
 If *A* has been reset and is now running an older config then it is *A* that is reset again to join back in with *B* and *C*.
-I.e. the `gospel` setting is really identifying the data that *A* holds at a particular moment in time is the data to be preserved.
-When *A* comes back, having been reset, *A* realises that the `gospel` is indicating and older version of *A*, which is preserved by the current cluster of *B* and *C*, not the newer reset data held by *A*.
-The upshot of this is that in your cluster, if a node fails and goes down and has to be reset, then to join it back into the cluster, you don't need to alter anything in the cluster config (and indeed shouldn't): even if the failed node was named as the `gospel`, you shouldn't make any changes to the config.
+I.e. the `gospel` setting is really identifying that the data that *A* holds at a particular moment in time is the data to be preserved.
+When *A* comes back, having been reset, *A* realises that the `gospel` is indicating an older version of *A*, which is preserved by the surviving cluster nodes of *B* and *C*, not the newer reset data held by *A*.
+The upshot of this is that in your cluster, if a node fails, goes down and has to be reset, then to join it back into the cluster you don't need to alter anything in the cluster config (and indeed shouldn't): even if the failed node was named as the `gospel`, you shouldn't make any changes to the config.

-      If *A* comes back and has been reset and is running a younger config, then that config will propogate to *B* and *C*.
+      By contrast, if *A* comes back and has been reset but is now running a younger config than *B* and *C*, then that younger config will propogate to *B* and *C*.
 If *A* is named as the gospel in the new younger config, then that refers to the data held by the new younger *A*, and so *B* and *C* will reset as necessary.

 * shutdown_timeout: `infinity` or non negative integer

     If a younger config is applied to a node and that node is not listed in the `nodes` tuple, then the node should turn off.
 The Clusterer is more than happy to do this.
-However, for various reasons, you might like the Erlang node (and the Clusterer) to stay up for some time, even once RabbitMQ itself has been stopped.
+However, for various reasons, you might like the Erlang node (and the Clusterer) to stay up for some time, even once Rabbit itself has been stopped.
 This would allow you to move a node from one cluster to another without ever having to directly interact with that node, for example.
-Another reason would be your automated deployment tool might repeatedly check that the erlang node to run RabbitMQ is alive.
-If the Clusterer were to actually stop the Erlang node entirely then the deployment tool might repeatedly try to start it up again only for it to discover it should be off and thus a pointless cycle develops.
+Another reason would be your automated deployment tool might repeatedly check that the Erlang node to run Rabbit is alive.
+If the Clusterer were to actually stop the Erlang node entirely then the deployment tool might repeatedly try to start it up again only for it to discover it should be off and shut it down again, thus a pointless cycle develops.

-    The `shutdown_timeout` tuple specifies the amount of time, in seconds, between the RabbitMQ application being stopped on the node and the Erlang node itself being terminated.
-Alternatively, `infinity` can be specified in which case the Erlang node itself (and the Clusterer application) is never terminated.
+    The `shutdown_timeout` tuple specifies the amount of time, in seconds, between the Rabbit application being stopped on the node and the Erlang node itself being terminated.
+Alternatively `infinity` can be specified in which case the Erlang node itself (and the Clusterer application) is never terminated.